ACL Repair Orthopedic Surgeon – ACL Injury Specialist

 After your ACL reconstruction, you will be given pain killers to take home, ice packs and elevation are also helpful in the first few days.
 It usually takes about a year to make a full recovery from ACL reconstruction but this varies between individuals and case to case, so it’s important to follow your surgeon’s advice.

 If you are an out of town patient seeking our orthopedic surgeon’s best in class knee surgery services, please review the following link for travel information: Out of town travel information for our NYC orthopedic knee surgery patients.

-Our best in class ACL repair orthopedic surgeons pride ourselves with providing you highly personalized and comprehensive orthopedic care for your ACL.
+Dr. Glashow is a best in class ACL repair orthopedic surgeon that prides himself with providing you highly personalized and comprehensive orthopedic care for your ACL.
 Our philosophy of direct orthopedic surgeon to patient care at every visit has made us one of the most trusted and respected orthopedic surgery practices on the Upper East Side in NYC.
 Feel free to contact us today, at any time, and start yourself on the road to recovery.